totalnoMartina/quiz-about-veggies-and-fruits/README.md

 ## Features

-- Home page offers three buttons - Start the quiz, check all Highscores, students/coders Github link in the right corner
+- Home page offers four buttons - Start the quiz, check all Highscores, students Github link in the right corner, and students link to LinkedIn
 - There is a button to restart the game while in the quiz questions area, or ho to home page and maybe do something else
 - There is clear visibility of correct and incorrect answers when user clicks while answering
 - There is an option to save your score, start the quiz again, go to Home page, or check Github repository of the student/coder